csalzano/add-featured-image-to-rss-feed/readme.txt

 == Upgrade Notice ==

+= 1.1.4 =
+Updates documentation to suggest this plugin is not as useful as it once was, and open graph image meta tags are often required for modern feed readers to show post thumbnails.
+Changes tested up to version 6.6.1

 = 1.1.3 =
 Updates documentation to suggest this plugin is not as useful as it once was, and open graph image meta tags are often required for modern feed readers to show post thumbnails.
 Changes tested up to version 6.6.1